-We are at the end of the second phase of our development since we were founded by Dr Ian Stuart in 2005.
-In the first phase, Ian built up the charity from scratch from his back bedroom with a small team of volunteers as Trustees, to provide the support that he found so elusive when he was first diagnosed with a brain-stem cavernoma.
+CAUK was founded in 2005 by Dr Ian Stuart.
+In the first phase of CAUK’s existence, Ian built up the charity from scratch from his back bedroom with a small team of volunteers as Trustees, to provide the support that he found so elusive when he was first diagnosed with a brain-stem cavernoma.

 For the second phase, we were fortunate to get a generous five-year grant from the Big Lottery that started in 2013 and ends this September.
 This has provided funds for three part-time employees, back-office provision and an ambitious programme of work to develop our support.
 During this phase our membership has moved from receiving two new members a week to over seven, taking our new members from 600 in 2013 to almost 2000 now.
 We are currently receiving new members at almost the published rate of new diagnoses.